Recycling in the garden (composting) and using mulch makes common sense for the landscapes.

-The 2013 Georgia Gold Medal Plants have been selected and as in years past, the winners are rated as No. 1 superior ornamental plants for use in the residential landscape.
+As in the years past, the winners are rated as the No. 1 superior ornamental plants for use in Georgia in the residential landscape.

 Winter is a great time to get outside to prune plants while they are in their dormant state.

 Since the beginning of time, plants have become interwoven into the daily lives that they have developed symbols of nearly every aspect of life.
 During the holiday season, this aspect is seen more than any other time of the year.

 Spotting and identifying the different birds in the Northeast Georgia landscape can be exciting and educational.
 So grab a pair of binoculars and see how many you can identify.

 November has almost passed and Thanksgiving is over, but December ushers in another holiday season.
 And with the landscapes full of endless possibilities for holiday decorating, one can only look out of the window for an array of creative ideas.